projecthorus/radiosonde_auto_rx/README.md

 * [Michaela Wheeler](https://github.com/TheSkorm) - radiosonde@michaela.lgbt

 ## Licensing Information
 All software within this repository is licensed under the GNU General Public License v3.
-Refer this repositories LICENSE file for the full license text.
+Refer to this repository's LICENSE file for the full license text.

 Radiosonde telemetry data captured via this software and uploaded into the [Sondehub](https://sondehub.org/) Database system is licensed under [Creative Commons BY-SA v2.0](https://creativecommons.org/licenses/by-sa/2.0/).
 Telemetry data uploaded into the APRS-IS network is generally considered to be released into the public domain.